ksivamuthu/microsoft-nodejs-bot-hol/README.md

 # Microsoft NodeJS Bot Framework Hands On Labs

+> Humans are great at conversations.
+We read between lines.
+We understand sarcasm.
+We constantly leverages contextual information when we respond to someone else.
+Can chatbot do the same, interact with human and as human?

 Hello everyone !!!
 This is series of hands-on-labs as end-to-end guide to building conversational experience using the Microsoft NodeJS Bot framework.

-If you want to checkout .NET Bot framework Hands on lab of the same demo, please refer [Geoff Tewskbury's github repository](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL).

 ![Screenshot](images/bot-slack.png)